-There are a handful of centrally managed foundations that should only be approached for funding through or with clearance from Foundation Relations, at the request of either the foundation’s leadership or the University’s.
+In addition, a handful of centrally managed foundations should be approached for funding only through or with clearance from Foundation Relations, at the request of either the foundation’s leadership or the University’s.
 These are foundations that expect funding discussions to center on institutional priorities and that in most cases have explicitly asked that funding requests carry the endorsement of the president and be conveyed through Foundation Relations.

-The grantseeking process can take several months or even years, and successfully positioning your project for support can be a long-term process.
-While a foundation may only require a few months to review a proposal and determine whether or not to fund it, timeframes vary by funder and may depend on when and how many times a foundation board meets.
-That said, the earlier one begins to develop a plan to engage funders for a project, the better.
+The grant-seeking process can take several months or even years, and successfully positioning your project for support can be a long-term process.
+While a foundation may require just a few months to review a proposal and decide whether to fund it, every funder’s timeframe is different and may depend on how often its board meets.
+That said, the earlier you start developing a plan to engage funders for your project, the better.

-Unless responding to a Request for Proposals or similar opportunity put forth by a foundation, you may need to engage a funder through letters of inquiry, concept papers, and other forms of dialogue to be invited to submit a proposal.
-While these conversations can increase the time it takes to secure funding, they also provide an opportunity to better understand the funding landscape in which one works and develop more compelling, and ultimately, successful proposals.
+Unless you’re responding to a Request for Proposals or similar opportunity put forth by a foundation, you may need to engage a funder through letters of inquiry, concept papers, and other forms of dialogue to be invited to submit a proposal.
+While these conversations can increase the time it takes to secure funding, they also provide an opportunity to better understand the funding landscape in your field and develop more compelling, and ultimately successful, proposals.

-Philanthropic foundations and charitable organizations are committed to specific missions and agendas, such as improving STEM education, strengthening mainline Protestant churches in the United States, preserving the environment and cultures of sub-Saharan Africa, discovering a cure (not just a treatment) for Type I diabetes, and more.
+Philanthropic foundations and charitable organizations are committed to specific missions and agendas—anything from improving STEM education or strengthening mainline Protestant churches in the United States to preserving the environment and cultures of sub-Saharan Africa or discovering a cure (not just a treatment) for Type I diabetes, and more.
 Increasingly, foundations are also committed to highly specific strategies for accomplishing those missions and even specific ways of measuring impact and progress—their social “return on investment.”

-To begin identifying potential funders, you need to answer the following questions as specifically as possible:
+To begin identifying potential funders, you need to answer these questions as specifically as you can:

-- Need: What problem/need will your project address?
-Why is it important, and why is it important to address at this time?
+- Need: What problem or need will your project address?
+Why is it important, and why is it important to address now?

-- Approach: How will you address this problem/need?
-What methods, tools, and approaches will you take?
-What distinguishes your approach from others’ working in this area?
+- Approach: How will you address this need?
+What methods, tools, and approaches will you use?
+What distinguishes your approach from others’?